The first hint of strange activity

 radio sources associated with distant galaxies.
 One of the brightest was

-the radio source Cygnus A.
+the radio source Hercules A.

 Radio galaxies, unlike Seyferts, are generally hosted by elliptical galaxies, not spirals.
 Seyferts are also radio quiet.

-M87, the central elliptical in Virgo, also is a radio galaxy.
-It is close enough that we can examine its center in detail, where we can actually see the jet in the optical:
+in Virgo, also is a radio galaxy.
+It is close enough that we can examine its

 related?
 What about blazars, BL Lac objects, OVVs